CMoncur/mgrid/README.md

-# moncurgrid
+# mgrid
 ### The world's most lightweight CSS grid framework, designed to streamline front-end development

+## Preface
+mgrid is designed to be a simple and easily implemented starting point for web projects large and small.
+It promotes CSS best practices, minimizes redundancy, and will allow a project to scale.  mgrid will not be for everyone, as it is not quite as flexible as popular alternatives such as the 960 grid system.
+However, for an overwhelming majority of grid-based web projects, mgrid is a perfect fit.
+In fact, the site designs of the most popular grid systems (960.gs, 978.gs, blueprintcss.org, etc...) could have been implemented easier using mgrid as opposed to the grid system advertised.

+### Ready to get started?
+Here is an extensive list of things you'll need before using mgrid:
+- A computer
+- A fundamental understanding of CSS

 ## Overview
-Unlike other popular grid systems that can be split into 12 or more columns, the moncurgrid system focuses on only the most common divisions:
+Unlike other popular grid systems that can be split into 12 or more columns, the mgrid system focuses on only the most common divisions:
 - Quadrisections
 - Trisections
 - Bisections